Go Back

 Instructions

-• If using active dry yeast – heat up the milk, either in the microwave or in a saucepan, until it is “fingervarm” (finger warm), meaning it should feel warm to the touch but not hot.
+• If using active dry or fresh yeast – heat up the milk, either in the microwave or in a saucepan, until it is “fingervarm” (finger warm), meaning it should feel warm to the touch but not hot.
 Add the yeast and stir to dissolve.
 Let it rest 5-10 minutes until it begins to froth and bubble a little bit.
-If using instant yeast – just add the yeast and milk to a bowl.
+If using instant yeast – just add the yeast and milk in the next step.

-• Add the egg, egg yolk, sugar, vanilla extract, cardamom, and salt (and milk and instant yeast if using it) to a large bowl.
+• Add the egg, egg yolk, sugar, vanilla extract, cardamom, and salt to a large bowl.
 Mix well.
+If you're using instant yeast, add the yeast and milk in this step.

 • If you’re using active dry yeast, once the yeast has bubbled up, add the milk and yeast mixture to the egg mixture and whisk to combine.